Appdynamics/couchdb-monitoring-extension/README.md

 CouchDB Monitoring Extension
 ============================
-This eXtension works only with the standalone machine agent.
+This extension works only with the standalone machine agent.

 ## Use Case